 Energy efficiency depends on design details, not only compressor size.

-During factory visits and technical reviews, I often see efficiency losses caused by weak insulation14 or outdated control systems.
+During factory visits and technical reviews, I often see efficiency losses caused by weak insulation or outdated control systems.
 These flaws increase runtime and electricity bills.

 Key design features that improve efficiency